Quakeuse/learning_node/README.md

 The command **npm run start** let to start the Node server.
 The associated website can be displayed with the address given

 To init a new backend project, run **npm init** in a terminal.
 There will be several parameters to set up, most of them can remain as they are proposed.
 Potentially change the "index.js" with "server.js".

+## What is Node?

+The runtime Node let to execute javascript code on a backend server.